dotkernel/dot-mail/README.md

 }
 ```

-It's optional, but recommended to call the above function in a `try-catch` block to display helpful error messages.
+It's optional but recommended to call the above function in a `try-catch` block to display helpful error messages.
 The next example calls the `sendBasicMail` function from within `UserController`, but you can implement it in other controllers, just make sure that the controller's construct also includes the `FlashMessenger` parameter `$messenger`.

 ```php
 try {